 Find out more about public schools in D.C. at the D.C.
 State Board of Education website.

 Besides traditional public schools, you can also choose public charter schools in D.C.
 These schools are tuition-free public schools that have extra freedom to innovate and are accountable to authorizers for student achievement.
 Each public charter school has a charter which explains the school’s purpose and what specific community need it serves.
 For example, that could be providing a STEAM program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, the school typically uses a lottery system to determine admittance.

-Charter school legislation for Washington, D.C. was passed in 1995.
+Charter school legislation for Washington, D.C. was signed into law in 1996.
 Today, there are more than 100 charter schools in the district.
 You can apply to participating public charter schools through the My School DC Public School Lottery, and find a complete list of D.C. public charter schools.

 Learn more at the D.C.
 Charter School Alliance.

 Magnet schools are another free public school option.
 These schools allow kids to narrow in on a specific learning track, such as engineering or the performing arts; all the subjects at a magnet school are taught through the lenses of that specific track.
 If your child applies to and is accepted into a public magnet school, they can attend that school rather than their assigned public school.

 D.C. has a handful of public magnet schools or magnet programs.
 Duke Ellington School of the Arts, for instance, offers a unique dual enrollment curriculum where students receive professional arts training as well as academic preparation.

 In addition, you can choose D.C. private schools, nonpublic schools that charge tuition.
 Private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.